vpc-ccg/svict/README.md

 #### Simulation Datasets Used for Evaluation
 Please check [this link](https://goo.gl/PTzJec) to download the simulation datasets that we used for evaluating SViCT.
 The folder contains 2 data files:
-1. sim.pe.sorted.bam: BAM file containing simulated cfDNA reads from a Venter genome with inserted SVs
+1. sim.100.sorted.bam: BAM file containing simulated cfDNA reads from a Venter genome with inserted SVs (75bp and 150bp read data is also availible)
 2. Homo_sapiens.GRCh38.87.dna.chromosomes.fa: reference genome from GRCh38.

 We also provide a checksum file ***md5.sum*** for checking file integrity.